th3cyb3rc0p/Cryptography-Notes/Week_2.md

 ### CBC (Cipher Block Chaining with a random IV) - Many time key (CPA security)

+#### IV (Initialization Vector)

+An initialization vector is a random (or pseudorandom) fixed-size input used in encryption methods.
+The main purpose of an IV is starting off an encryption method.
+In cipher modes like Cipher Block Chaining (CBC) each block is XOR-ed with the previous block.
+In the first block, there is no previous block to XOR with.
+An Initialization Vector is used as an input to the first block to start off the process.

+If IV is unique for each message, it is called a **nonce**, which means that it can only be used once.
+A nonce should be unpredictable.
+It is also used to prevent attackers from decrypting all messages by guessing the IV.
+If you use a nonce, the same plaintext may be encrypted using the same key into different ciphertext.

 #### IV-based encryption

+When using CBC, each block is XORed with the previous ciphertext before encryption.
+This eliminates the problem of repeating patterns.
+An IV is needed to encrypt the first plaintext block.
+Parallel processing is not possible since the blocks are chained.
+There is one major disadvantage of CBC: if part of the message is garbled or lost, the remainder of the message is lost.

 When we start encrypting the first block, we pick a random IV (initialization vector of length one bloc).
 We XOR the first message with it before encrypting.
 IV is publicly known and prepended to the cipher text.